BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/7_4_Testing_a_Bitcoin_Script.md

 ### Web BTC Script Debugger

 WebBTC has a [Script Debugger](https://webbtc.com/script) that not only shows you the execution of a script, but also explains its parts and shows you the stack.
-The following example is similar to the add-to-99 script of previous chapters: [Add to 15 Script](https://webbtc.com/script/1%2014/OP_ADD%2015%20OP_EQUAL/).
+The following example is similar to the add-to-99 script from [§7.2](7_2_Running_a_Bitcoin_Script.md): [Add to 15 Script](https://webbtc.com/script/1%2014/OP_ADD%2015%20OP_EQUAL/).

 #### Bugs & Challenges